gbalan-microej/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 The image generator can run in two modes:

 * Standalone mode: the image to convert (input files) are standard (PNG, JPEG etc.), the generated binary files are in MicroEJ format and do not depend on platform characteristics or restrictions (see :ref:`section_image_standard_raw`).
-* Extended mode: the image to convert (input files) may be custom, the generated binary files can be encoded in customized MicroEJ format (can depend on several platform characteristics and restrictions, see :ref:`section_image_display_raw` and :ref:`section_image_custom_raw`) or the generated files are encoded in another format than MicroEJ format (binary format, see :ref:`section_image_binary_raw`).
+* Extended mode: the image to convert (input files) may be custom, the generated binary files can be encoded in customized MicroEJ format (can depend on several platform characteristics and restrictions, see :ref:`section_image_display_raw` and :ref:`section_image_gpu_raw`) or the generated files are encoded in another format than MicroEJ format (binary format, see :ref:`section_image_binary_raw`).

 Structure
 =========